cowprotocol/docs/docs/governance/token.md

 The initial distribution of COW tokens was executed with precision, aimed at establishing a balanced and sustainable ecosystem.
 The allocation of the initial 1 Billion COW token supply is as follows:

 - **CoW DAO Treasury**: 44.4%.
-This significant share underscores the community’s central role in the protocol’s ongoing development and maintenance.
+This significant share underscores the community's central role in the protocol's ongoing development and maintenance.

 - **Team**: 15%, rewarding the individuals who have built and continue to enhance the CoW Protocol.